Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

 - This season, he's put up 6.9% of the Heat's attempted field goals, as he's averaging 8.8 per contest.

-- Lowry is averaging 5.6 three-point field goal attempts per game this season, which is 10.9% of his team's shots from beyond the arc.
+- He's taken 5.6 threes per game, or 10.9% of his team's shots from beyond the arc this season.

-- Defensively, the Celtics are ranked fourth in the league, giving up 111.4 points per game.
+- Defensively, the Celtics are fourth in the NBA, allowing 111.4 points per contest.

-- The Celtics concede 23.1 assists per game, second-ranked in the league.
+- Looking at assists, the Celtics have given up 23.1 per game, second in the league.

-- The Celtics are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per contest.
+- Looking at 3-pointers, the Celtics have conceded 11.6 makes per game, fifth in the NBA.

 Kyle Lowry vs. the Celtics